fkoler/Vojvodina_ICT_Cluster/README.md

 -   Composition
 -   Polymorphism
 -   Abstract Classes and Interfaces
--   Working Environment and API
+-   Working Environment and Application Programming Interface (API)
 -   Accuracy and Robustness of OO Programs – Exception Handling
 -   Working with Streams and Files
 -   Java Platform